Scheffler gets Masters green jacket to go with No. 1 ranking

-AUGUSTA, Ga.
-(AP) — Scottie Scheffler capped off an amazing two months with his grandest feat of all, winning the Masters on Sunday to validate his new status as the best player in golf.
+He felt peace between the ropes and never allowed himself to enjoy the moment until he took that famous walk up the 18th green, his ball 40 feet away and a five-shot lead.

-The only stumble came at the end when Scheffler needed four putts from 40 feet before he could claim his first major, and that only mattered in the record book.
+“And you saw the results of that,” he said with a laugh at his four-putt double bogey that only affected the margin of victory.

-He closed with a 1-under 71 for a three-shot victory over Rory McIlroy, who holed out from the bunker on the final hole for a record-tying final round of 64 that gave him the briefest moment of hope that Sunday pressure at Augusta National might get to Scheffler.
+McIlroy holed out from the bunker on the final hole for a record-tying final round of 64.
+That pulled him within three shots, and his only hope for the final piece of the career Grand Slam was for the Sunday pressure at Augusta National to get to Scheffler.

 McIlroy was the runner-up.
 It was Smith who felt as though he let one get away.
-The Aussie was still in the game, three shots out of the lead, when he dumped his tee shot in Rae’s Creek on the par-3 12th hole for triple bogey and ended his hopes.
+The Aussie was still in the game, three shots out of the lead, when he dumped his 9-iron in Rae’s Creek on the par-3 12th hole for triple bogey and ended his hopes.

 Smith closed with a 73 and tied for third with Shane Lowry, who birdied the 18th for a 69.